upbound/docs/content/cli/command-reference/_index.md

 ### configuration create

-Create a git-synced configuration in Upbound
+Create a Git-synced configuration in Upbound
 `up configuration create --context=STRING --template-id=STRING <name>`.

 You can find a list of available templates by `up configuration template list`.